mhmtk/EasyIM/README.md

 mpTicTacToe
 ===========

-A multiplayer TicTac Toe application in Java.
+A multiplayer TicTacToe application in Java.